WebXR/WebGPU Binding Module - Level 1

 2. Initialization

-If an application wants to use WebGPU for rendering during a session, the session MUST be requested with an appropriate feature descriptor.
-The string "webgpu" is introduced by this module as a new valid feature descriptor for the WebXR/WebGPU Bindings feature.
-XRSessions created with the webgpu feature are considered WebGPU-compatible sessions.
+If a user agent wants to use WebGPU for rendering during a session, the session MUST be requested with the webgpu feature descriptor.
+XRSessions created with this feature are referred to as WebGPU-compatible sessions.

 The following code creates a WebGPU-compatible session.

-navigator.xr.requestSession('immersive-vr', {
+const session = await navigator.xr.requestSession('immersive-vr', {

 requiredFeatures: ['webgpu']

 2.2.
-GPUAdapter integration
+GPUAdapter Integration

 partial dictionary GPURequestAdapterOptions {